ikhomyakov/mapbox-gl-js-docs/docs/pages/example/satellite-map.md

 - "import html from './satellite-map.html';"
 ---

-Display a satellite raster baselayer.
+Display a satellite raster layer on a map.

 {{ <Example html={html} {...this.props} /> }}